EarthEdSTEM/earthed-iot-programs-tutorials/T_Ultrasonic.md

 Measuring distance using the Ultrasonic Sensor
 -------------------------------------------

 In this tutorial, we will use the Ultrasonic sensor to measure distance.
-The values for these readings are in centimetres, and will be stored in a variable and then displayed on the micro:bit computer.
+The values for these readings are in centimetres - they will be stored in a variable and then displayed on the micro:bit computer.
 We will also add an extension to MakeCode, to help us access the Ultrasonic sensor readings.

 ## Step 2 Collect the parts. @unplugged
 Collect the parts